Best Beach Towns in Mexico for First-Time Family Travel: Where to Start

 Best Time of Year for First-Timers

 For most of these destinations, mid-November through April is the prime weather window: dry, warm, low hurricane risk.
 Spring break (mid-March) is the most expensive single week.
-The shoulder seasons (early November and early May) are the sweet spot for value, with most of the same weather and far fewer crowds.
+The shoulder seasons (early November and early May) are the value sweet spot, with most of the same weather and far fewer crowds.

 Avoid hurricane season (late August through October) for the Caribbean side.
 The Pacific (Sayulita, Puerto Vallarta) gets less hurricane impact but has rainy afternoons July through September.